 RST Data - Years to Include in Model

 The modeling team hosted a modeling windows workshop where we discussed approaches to defining the time window that should be included in the juvenile abundance model.
-At the workshop we decided to use the full sampling season of data for each tributary and year but to exclude years where we were concerned about data completeness.
+At the workshop we decided to use the full sampling season of data for each tributary, site, and year but to exclude years where we were concerned about data completeness.
 We came up with the following approach to determine excluded years:

 1. First exclude years with lots of missing data from cumulative catch curves.
 See data-raw/years_to_exclude.csv (exclusion_type = “really low sampling”).